-- Acquire information in the global business environment with emphasis on professional contexts in HRM and international HRM standards.
+Acquire information in the global business environment with an emphasis on professional contexts in HRM and international HRM standards.

 Action Learning Approach

-- Learn in an interactive environment to solve real-life problems that involves taking action, developing practical and creative strategies to deal with pressing issues.
+Learn in an interactive environment to solve real-life problems that involve taking action, developing practical and creative strategies to deal with pressing issues.

 Professional HR Network

-Small-class teaching to ensure maximum interaction between participants and instructor.
+Small-class teaching to ensure maximum interaction between participants and the instructor.

-- A good Bachelor’s degree in any discipline from a recognised university or comparable institution, or an equivalent professional qualification in Human Resources Management; or
+A good Bachelor’s degree in any discipline from a recognised university or comparable institution, or equivalent professional qualification in Human Resources Management; OR

 Language Proficiency Requirement